agtz92/english-stuff-nextjs/blog/ripple’s-xrp-alcanza-máximos-de-6-años-¿podría-desafiar-el-puesto-número-2-de-ethereum.md

   <!--StartFragment-->

-  ### La importancia de RLUSD: el nuevo stablecoin de Ripple
+  ### The importance of RLUSD: Ripple’s new stablecoin

-  **Estabilidad y accesibilidad para usuarios y empresas**
+  **Stability and accessibility for users and businesses**

-  Ripple se prepara para lanzar RLUSD, un stablecoin respaldado por la NYDFS, diseñado para competir con USDC y USDT.
-Este movimiento podría reducir la oferta circulante de XRP, generar escasez y aumentar el atractivo del XRP Ledger para desarrolladores e instituciones.
+  Ripple is preparing to launch RLUSD, a stablecoin backed by NYDFS approval and designed to compete with USDC and USDT.
+This move could reduce XRP's circulating supply, create scarcity, and increase the XRP Ledger’s appeal to developers and institutions.

   <!--EndFragment-->